mhkeller/layercake/src/content/guide/05-layout-components.md

 You must wrap your chart components in these layout components for them to appear properly scaled.
 For Html and Svg components, they create a `<div>` and `<svg>`, respectively.

-The Canvas and WebGL layout components also create canvas contexts that are then available on the LayerCake context object.
+The Canvas and WebGL layout components also create rendering contexts that are made available to your layer components on their own Svelte contexts, under the `'canvas'` and `'gl'` keys, respectively.
+See the [Canvas](/guide#canvas) and [WebGL](/guide#webgl) sections below for details.

 Each of these components also takes props.
 See the next section [Layout component props](/guide#layout-component-props) for more info.

-Here are the four layout components: HTML, Svg, ScaledSvg, Canvas and WebGL containers.
+Here are the five layout components: Html, Svg, ScaledSvg, Canvas and WebGL containers.

 ### Html